-Perfect competition is a market structure where there are many sellers and buyers that trade in identical products.
+Perfect competition is a market structure where many sellers and buyers trade in identical products.
 Neither seller nor buyer is powerful enough to influence the market price.

 Perfectly competitive industries are rare because there are few industries with many sellers and buyers where the producers sell identical products, and where no single buyer or producer has any market power.
 Most economists use the grain market as an example of a perfectly competitive industry.
 Perfect competition has the following characteristics.

 Companies in a perfectly competitive industry sell standardized, or identical, products.
 For example, a buyer of wheat cannot tell if Farmer Jones or Farmer Sue produced the bushels they buy.
 Standardization prevents companies from increasing their price by differentiating themselves from their competition.